jenny-jardim/dio-github-challenge/README.md

 # dio-github-challenge

-First Dio Challenge - Learning How to Use Git and Github
+## Dio Challenge - Learning How to Use Git and Github

+- Create a repository on Github
+- Clone repository to a local machine